Fox-ML-infrastructure/FoxML_Core/README.md

 ## License

 **FoxML Core is source-available.
-All use requires a paid commercial license.**
+Free for personal use and non-commercial academic research.
+Organizational use requires a paid commercial license.**

-- 💰 **Commercial license required for:** All use by any person or entity, regardless of purpose
+- ✅ **Free use:** Personal use (individual, non-commercial) and non-commercial academic research at qualifying tax-exempt institutions
-- ❌ **No exceptions:** Personal use, academic use, business use, or any other use requires a license
+- 💰 **Commercial license required for:** Any organizational use, including companies, universities, labs, or any legal entity

 **Examples requiring a commercial license:**
 - Any use by or for a company, university, lab, or organization
 - Freelancers/contractors using it for client work
 - Sole proprietors using it for business operations
 - Employees using it in the scope of their work
-- Any evaluation, pilot, or PoC done by an organization (after 30-day trial)
+- Any evaluation, pilot, or PoC done by an organization (after 30-day evaluation period)

 📧 **jenn.lewis5789@gmail.com** | Subject: `FoxML Core Commercial Licensing`

-**Business use requires a paid license.** Commercial licensing is per team/desk and starts in the six figures annually.
+**Organizational use requires a paid license.** Commercial licensing is per team/desk and starts at $120,000/year.
 Paid pilot required for organizational evaluation.

-**FoxML Core is source-available.
-All use requires a paid commercial license.
+**FoxML Core is source-available: free for personal use and non-commercial academic research.
+Organizational use requires a paid commercial license.
 This keeps the project sustainable and enables continued development.**

 **→ [Commercial Licensing](DOCS/02_reference/commercial/COMMERCIAL.md)** | **→ [License Terms](LICENSE)** | **→ [Commercial License](COMMERCIAL_LICENSE.md)**